SHAKEQ INITIAL SETUP GUIDE

 Please note that any existing data stored on the medium is permanently lost during the format.
 Proceed with caution!

 It is also possible to inspect the frequency response perceptually.
-ShakEQ features a sine generator which can be used to peruse through different frequencies and compare their relative amplitudes.
+ShakEQ features a sine generator which can be used to scan through different frequencies and compare their relative amplitudes.
 To use the sine generator feature:

 1. Press and hold CANCEL until you see "MENU" displayed on the screen.